Doppia-T/LinkeBot/README.md

 ## Driver Setup

 Linkebot uses `geckodriver` so download the latest driver from following link and set that up inside the `drivers` directory.
-Change the file name to `geckodriver`.
+Change the file name to `geckodriver` or update the `DRIVERNAME` variable inside `settings.py` file.

 ## Additional requiements setup